SEO tools in comparison, the big overview. Find the SEO software that suits you best from our top SEO tools.

 Social media monitoring: Keeping an eye on followers

 Anyone who is professionally involved with SEO strategies cannot avoid targeted and planned social media monitoring.
 Because also from an SEO perspective, it is important what moves followers or subscribers and which (and how much) likes and tweets you receive.
 Therefore, it is your task to systematically analyze what happens on the various social media channels and moves followers or subscribers.
-This allows you to draw short-term conclusions about what is thematically relevant in general and what is being talked about your own company or product in particular.
+This allows you to draw short-term conclusions about what is thematically relevant in general and what is being talked about in your own company or product in particular.

 And social media also plays a role in content creation, for example when integrating videos into content pages.
 According to some SEO experts, thematically appropriate YouTube videos can increase the relevance of a page and also be shown in the video search results pages.